Previously I made some TDD mistakes. So to fix them. I tracked them.

 The hardest part of this process becomes maintaining the discipline to mark down when you did or did not do something as this type of reflective behaviour takes practice to build up.

-Fortunately - because of my use of jWorkSheet I feel that I have managed to build up a reflective style of working.
-And I do feel that this has had a good knock on effect on my exploratory testing note taking.
+By taking notes of what I did ‘wrong’, and ‘right’.
+I feel that I have managed to build up a reflective style of working.
+And I do feel that this has also had a good knock on effect on my exploratory testing note taking.